 Taking Calculus in High School is very different from taking it in college; particularly from a social point of view, especially for AP and Honors courses.

-For example, I hear from my students about the egos and social pressure, shaming and boasting that goes on in some of the AP classes.
-Most of the students already know each from earlier years and thus can be too comfortable playing out certain kinds of immature agendas.
+I hear from my students about the egos and social pressure, shaming and boasting that goes on in some of the AP classes.
+Most of the students already know each other from earlier years and thus can be too comfortable playing out certain kinds of immature agendas.

 One particularly insidious example is when a student gets a high score, he boasts that he did not prepare for the test, and will offer pseudo-sympathetic words to another student who worked hard, but got a lower score.